Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: EHR description

-The latent profiling allocation takes into account variables that are predictive of the A1c values or presence patterns into the model.
-We use the observed A1c values ignoring the patient-quarter structure and fit an ordinary linear regression to select the variables that are highly correlated with A1c.
-Then we fit a logistic regression model to predict the missingness at each quarter and select the variables that are predictive of the visit pattern.
 The union of the two sets of selected variables results in the covariate list in Table~\ref{predictor}.
-The patient characteristics are potential confounders and moderators of the tight control effect on the health outcomes.

-Table~\ref{predictor} shows that the cohort has a modest number of complex patients.
-For example, 14\% of patients have Chronic Kidney Disease (CKD), 33\% suffer from moderate or severe kidney damage, 19\% have CHF, 21\% have IHD, and 85\% have hypertension.
-Several comorbidity and complication indicators have low prevalence and can cause separation problems in the regression modeling of the profile allocation.
+The baseline characteristics are fully observed without missing values.
+The table shows that the cohort has a modest number of complex patients.
+For example, 14\% of patients have Chronic Kidney Disease, 33\% suffer from moderate or severe kidney damage, 19\% have Congestive Heart Failure, 21\% have Ischemic Heart Disease, and 85\% have hypertension.

+Time-varying variables include age and the count of physician visits that occurred within each quarter.
+On average patients have 2.39 physician visits every three months.
+We exclude time-varying Body Mass Index (BMI), blood pressure (BP), and elevated low-density lipoprotein (LDL), previously shown as associated with tight A1c control~\citep{bmi-risk-mcfarlan02,emvisits-niefeld03,emvisits-jackson06} but subject to high missingness.
+LDL is often recommended for annual measurements.
+Measures such as BP and BMI are usually available when the patient sees a provider in a face-to-face visit, which occurs at A1c tests.
+The majority of BP records before 2007 in our dataset tend to be missing.
+Hence, the missingness percentages of these time-varying covariates are all above 50\%, similar to those of A1c values.

+Missing data in the time-varying covariates cause computational problems, and here we only consider missing A1c values and include other variables that are fully collected.
+The extension to handle missing values in the baseline and time-varying variables and perform a systematic variable selection by propagating all sources of uncertainty is discussed in Section~\ref{discussion}.